Bank Secrecy Act

 FinCEN’s rule identifies five categories of Phase I exempt persons:

 - A bank, to the extent of its domestic operations.

 - A federal, state, or local government agency or department.

 - Any entity exercising governmental authority within the United States.

 - Any entity (other than a bank) whose common stock or analogous equity interests are listed on the New York Stock Exchange or the American Stock Exchange or have been designated as a NASDAQ National Market Security listed on the NASDAQ Stock Market (with some exceptions).

 - Any subsidiary (other than a bank) of any "listed entity" that is organized under U.S. law and at least 51 percent of whose common stock or analogous equity interest is owned by the listed entity.

 Filing Time Frames

-Banks must file a one-time Designation of Exempt Person form (FinCEN Form 110) to exempt each eligible listed public company or eligible subsidiary from currency transaction reporting.
-The form must be filed with the IRS within 30 days after the first transaction in currency that the bank wishes to exempt.
+Banks must file a one-time Designation of Exempt Person report (DOEP) to exempt each eligible listed public company or eligible subsidiary from currency transaction reporting.
+The report must be filed electronically through the BSA E-Filing System within 30 days after the first transaction in currency that the bank wishes to exempt.